lichih-yen/lichih-yen/README.md

 - 👨‍🎓 I’m a **Web and Application Development student at Fanshawe College.**

-- 🏋️‍♂️ I'm enthusiastic about improving my skills **JavaScript, GCSS Preprocessor..., and other Web development skills.**
+- 🏋️‍♂️ I'm enthusiastic about improving my skills **JavaScript, Git, CSS Preprocessor..., and other Web development skills.**

 - 🌱 I’m currently learning **React, Redux.**